jhKessler/nxtblog-ai/README.md

 ## Setup

 ### Step 1: Initialize with your existing NextJS Project
 Sign into your [nxtblog.ai account](https://nxtblog.ai/dashboard) to create a new project and copy your project key in the project dashboard.
-Then copy your project key in the project dashboard.
-Use the project key to initialize nxtblog.ai in your Next.js project.
 The following command will create a new dynamic route in your Next.js app where your blog posts will be published with our prebuilt components.
 It will use the route you specified when creating your project.
 If you chose /blog, it will create a new route /blog/[articlePath] where your blog posts will be published.
 ```bash
 npx nxtblog-ai init --project-key <your-project-key>
 ```